carpentries/maintainer-onboarding/_episodes/01-welcome.md

 > ## Sign In
 >
-> Ask participants to sign in with their name, pronouns, institution, background, lesson assigned, and
+> Ask participants to sign in with their name, pronouns, institution, lesson assigned, and
 > potentially a short icebreaker question (“Tell us one good thing that happened in the past week.”) in the course's shared notes.
 {: .challenge}